ecvanlare/aks-microservices-gitops-azp-demo/README.md

 ## Platform Implementation

-Our platform follows a comprehensive approach integrating infrastructure, security, deployment, and monitoring to ensure a robust and reliable system.
+The platform follows a comprehensive approach integrating infrastructure, security, deployment, and monitoring to ensure a robust and reliable system.

 ### Infrastructure

-The foundation of our platform is built on Azure cloud services, provisioned and managed through Infrastructure as Code practices.
+The foundation is built on Azure cloud services, provisioned and managed through Infrastructure as Code practices.

 #### Infrastructure Provisioning